 Aldourie Castle – The perfect Scottish castle wedding venue

-Located on the stunning shores of the famous and scenic Loch Ness and facing the magnificent Scottish Highlands, Aldourie Castle, is a truly beautiful wedding and event venue.
-You could say it is the perfect Scottish castle wedding venue, and her’s why?
+Located on the stunning shores of the famous and scenic Loch Ness and facing the magnificent Scottish Highlands, Aldourie Castle, is a truly beautiful Scottish castle wedding venue on the shores of Loch Ness.
+You could say it is the perfect wedding venue, and here’s why.

 The fairytale castle sleeps up to 30 guests in 13 luxury bedrooms.
 Traditionally designed yet, stylish – guest accommodation is spread out across various floors of the castle interweaved amongst its long, spacious corridors and spiralling staircase.

 Your exclusive Scottish castle wedding venue is unique amongst venues in that the castle will only be used by you and your guests.
-This is because we only allow the castle to be booked out to one group at a time. this means, no waiting for the your slot in the marriage register, or other guests getting involved in your celebrations. this will be your day, on your terms.
+This is because we only allow the castle to be booked out to one group at a time.
+This means, no waiting for the your slot in the marriage register, or other guests getting involved in your celebrations. this will be your day, on your terms.
+The true meaning of an exclusive use venue in Scotland.

 The exterior of Aldourie Castle couldn’t be more fairytale like for a private Scottish castle wedding venue, with its soft terracotta facade and pointed turrets.
 The castle door is also quite a sight to behold!
 Combine this with colourful, beautiful and formal gardens perfect for wedding photography and long walks and you have the whole package.
 Further more, there is a large area of enchanting woodland for mid-afternoon strolls.
 Aldourie Estate in its entirety covers 500 acres of private grounds; spacious enough for any princess and her prince on their wedding day.